raman162/UofICS410FinalProject/README.md

 The goal of this project is to perform topic mining and classification on telehealth encounter nursing notes for notes that documented a positive outcome for the patient form the telehealth services.
-To accomplish this, we divided the project into three steps; curating the dataset, building a topic miner and building a classifier.
-The topic miner will discover the topics/themes in positive outcomes versus non-positive outcomes.
-The classifier will be able to classify a nursing note as a positive outcome for the patient versus a non-positive outcome.
+To accomplish this, we divided the project into four steps;
+1. curating the dataset
+2. build topic miner and mine topics from dataset
+3. perform analysis on topics
+4. build binary classifier that attempts to predict if a document is a positive outcome for the patient

 ### Curating Dataset